-Padel Magazine - The padel is growing in France, but its image of padel nation also.
-And we owe it, at least in large part, to Nallé Grinda who won The Us Open Padel this weekend in Miami.
-Yet it was far from won.
-The US Open hosted the best teams from the USA.
-And if that was not enough, professionals from Spain, Argentina and Mexico made it difficult to win this US.
+Padel Magazine - Padel is developing in France, but so is its image as a padel nation.
+And we owe it, at least in large part, to Nallé Grinda who won the US Open of Padel this weekend in Miami.
+However, it was far from won.
+The US Open thus welcomed the best teams from the USA.
+And if that wasn't enough, professionals from Spain, Argentina and Mexico made it harder to come out on top in this US.

 Head No. 8, the French-American pair composed of Nallé Grinda and Wayne Boich made a great blow by taking out the No. 1 seed, the pair Argentina Trevisan and Conselo 6-3 7-5.
 Some would say it was the final before the hour as the pair Grinda / Boich ran the rest of the tournament without a hitch.